mamaddoxx/Developer/README.md

 # Developer
-Building RoboKeeper using Python and Arduino
+Building RoboKeeper using Python and Arduino:

 In this project I want to build a robokeeper using python and arduino this project has several steps:
 1-First, I should develop a python code that captures the ball's movement and detecet the ball in the first frame then track the ball's path